A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Abstract

 \section{Abstract}

-This paper introduces a new boundary element formulation for transient electromagnetic scattering by homogeneous dielectric objects based on the time-domain PMCHWT equation.
-To address dense-mesh breakdown, a multiplicative Calder\'{o}n preconditioner utilizing a modified static electric field integral operator is employed.
-Large-timestep breakdown and late-time instability are simultaneously resolved by rescaling the Helmholtz components leveraging the quasi-Helmholtz projectors and using temporal differentiation and integration as rescaling operators.
-This rescaling also balances the loop and star components at large timesteps, improving solution accuracy.
-The resulting discrete system is solved using a marching-on-in-time scheme and iterative solvers.
-Numerical experiments for simply- and multiply-connected dielectric scatterers, including highly non-smooth geometries, corroborate the accuracy, stability, and efficiency of the proposed approach.
+This paper introduces a new boundary element formulation for transient electromagnetic scattering by homogeneous dielectric objects, based on the time-domain PMCHWT equation.
+To address dense-mesh breakdown, a multiplicative Calder\'{o}n preconditioner constructed from a modified static electric field integral operator is employed.
+Large-timestep breakdown and late-time instability are simultaneously resolved through a rescaling of the Helmholtz components using quasi-Helmholtz projectors, with temporal differentiation and integration serving as the rescaling operators.
+This rescaling additionally balances the loop and star components in the large-timestep regime, thereby preventing loss of accuracy in the secondary quantities caused by numerical cancellation.
+The resulting discrete system is solved using a marching-on-in-time scheme in conjunction with iterative solvers.
+Numerical experiments for simply- and multiply-connected dielectric scatterers, including highly non-smooth geometries, corroborate the stability and efficiency of the proposed approach and demonstrate its ability to produce accurate derived quantities in the large-timestep regime.